Program Overview

 Public Involvement

-In Feburary and March of 2020, five of the eight planned in-person public meetings were held prior to the state-wide cessation of all government meetings due to COVID-19.
-The five meetings were hosted in Raton, Albuquerque, Santa Fe, Farmington, and Las Cruces, and there were a total of 84 participants who attended.
-Public comments and questions were recorded during the meetings, and were also received through e-mails and via NMDOT and NMDGF websites.
+In February and March 2020, five of the eight planned in-person public meetings were held before the state-wide cessation of all government meetings due to COVID-19.
+Five meetings were hosted in Raton, Albuquerque, Santa Fe, Farmington, and Las Cruces, and there were a total of 84 participants who attended.
+Public comments and questions were recorded during the meetings and were also received through e-mails and via the NMDOT and NMDGF websites.

-In January 2022, a draft version of the Plan was released in and two virtual public meetings were hosted the following month.
-Aftern a 60-day comment period, NMDOT, NMDGF, and DBS&A reviewed all of the comments received and made edits to the draft Plan accordingly.
+In January 2022, a draft version of the Plan was released and two live virtual public meetings were hosted the following month.
+After a 60-day comment period, NMDOT, NMDGF, and the supporting consultant team from DBS&A reviewed all of the comments received and made edits to the draft Plan accordingly.
+The New Mexico Wildlife Corridors Action Plan was finalized in June 2022 (see Program Resources available above).

 Program Contact